 It is not always the case, but in many instances, the family members of a worker who died on the job could be eligible for workers’ compensation benefits.
 Workers’ comp can help families deal with the costs associated with their loved one’s death, such as funeral expenses.

 Are you thinking about filing a workers’ compensation claim after losing a family member in a workplace incident?
 Seeking workers’ comp can be a complex process.
-You should speak with a workers’ compensation lawyer as soon as possible.
+You should speak with a South Carolina workers comp lawyer as soon as possible.

 Stewart Law Offices – South Carolina Workers’ Comp laws

 Note: This information is for informational purposes and does not constitute legal advice.
 You can only receive legal advice by meeting with an attorney.